-The Fool Tarot Card Meanings (Upright & Reversed)
+The Fool Tarot Card Meanings (Upright/Reversed Interpretations)

 The Fool is card number 0 in modern cartomantic tarot decks and the first major arcana trump card.
 Divination practices such as cartomancy can help us make decisions, offer guidance, and help us tune into our intuition when we are at a crossroads in our lives.
 Understanding the meanings of each tarot card can help you sharpen your interpretative skills so you can get the most out of your readings.